fsmi/rpcd/README.md

 # rpcd - ratpoison control daemon

-This project provides a limited interaction surface for (non-local) users, allowing them to load layouts into ratpoison and start/stop a set of previously approved processes.
+This project provides a limited interaction surface for (non-local) users, allowing them to load layouts into the ratpoison window manager as well as enabling them to start/stop a set of previously approved processes.

-This allows non-privileged users to run eg. games on a big screen without having to give them local shell access to start the software.
+This allows non-privileged users to run eg. games or view videos on a big screen without having to give them local shell access to start the software.

 ## Components